How can you recognize email spoofing? What are the most effective ways to realize when somebody is trying to con you through your email account?

 How can companies stop email spoofing from their domains?

-Email spoofing software like DMARCIAN are broad email authentication systems that both validate IP addresses and prevent spoofing emails from being sent in the domain name.
+Email spoofing softwares like DMARCIAN are broad email authentication systems that both validate IP addresses and prevent spoofing emails from being sent in the domain name.

 How to Stop Email Spoofing